 >>> See the best Halong Bay Tours from Hanoi

-A bay cruise to emerge yourself in the beauty itself, enjoy sunset and sunrise moment on the bay and admire many other beautiful pieces of Halong Bay would be one of the best travel experience to have in Vietnam.
+A bay cruise to emerge yourself in the beauty itself, enjoy sunset and sunrise moments on the bay and admire many other beautiful pieces of Halong Bay would be one of the best travel experiences to have in Vietnam.

 If Halong Bay is not enough for you, Bai Tu Long Bay and Lan Ha Bay in the nearby can always satisfy you with the beauty and many activities to enjoy.